-Our Piping feature (Available on GOLD and PLATINUM plans) gives you the ability to show respondents their answers to questions within the survey.
+Our Piping feature gives you the ability to show respondents their answers to questions within the survey.
 This is not the main intention for the creation of our Piping tool, but it happens to be a great work-around if you need to show respondents their individual answers and don’t have the time to export and filter out their individual data.

 This use of Piping was utilized in our recent survey that we created for our March Madness Sweet 16 Tournament.
 To get started with Piping, you first need to create all of your survey questions.
 Multiple Choice (One Answer Allowed), Comment/Essay Textbox, and Single Textbox question types allow for the responses to be piped into other question types.

 Once the questions have been created, you will want to create a Descriptive Text question type on the last page of the survey.
 This is where you will be able to pipe the response from a previous question.
 Do this by first entering regular text, such as “Here are your answers,” and then include the codes for the piped answers, and save the question.

 Respondents will now be presented with a copy of their responses on the last page of the survey.